Tenant Fit Out Season: Electrical Notes for Strips, Panels, and Parking Lot Lights

 Panels and directories that still match real suites

 Tenant names change faster than label makers keep up.
-Before you approve a fit out drawing, walk the suite panel and compare breaker positions to actual loads.
-Note any open spaces, tandem breakers, or subpanels fed from corridors you rarely open.
+Before you approve a fit-out drawing, walk the suite panel and compare breaker positions to actual loads.
+Note open spaces, tandem breakers, or subpanels fed from corridors you rarely open.
 Photos dated this month save arguments in August when a new HVAC startup suddenly conflicts with an old kitchen circuit nobody documented.
+If directories are handwritten, treat them as a draft until a licensed review confirms what is live in the field.

 Parking lot and facade lighting after cold months

 LED retrofits behave well in winter, yet connections still move with freeze cycles.
 Walk the lot once at open and once near close.
 Look for color mismatch between poles, strobing that only appears when controllers dim, and sections that never sync after a power bump.
-If you already know you will replace poles over several years, say so when you contact us so phasing and temporary lighting match tenant safety expectations.
+If you plan to replace poles over several years, say so when you call so phasing and temporary lighting match tenant safety expectations.
+Mention gate codes, after-hours rules, and whether tenants expect power interruptions on specific nights so schedules stay honest.

 Tenant loads that quietly reshape service size

 Coffee bars, small server closets, and training rooms add heat and continuous draw even when signage looks modest.
-Share mechanical and kitchen plans early so commercial services can sit beside mechanical engineers without last minute feeder surprises.
+Share mechanical and kitchen plans early so commercial electricians can sit beside mechanical engineers without last-minute feeder surprises.
 If your footprint includes light manufacturing, the same coordination applies through industrial electrical paths when motor loads or controls need separate discussions from the front office remodel.

 Signage, awnings, and small facade loads